xavierdpt/endometriose/zen/dendritic-cells.md

 Cross-presentation requires the translocation of extracellular antigens from endosomal compartments into the cytoplasm, where they can access the MHC class I processing pathway.
 This process involves specialized mechanisms that allow proteins to cross endosomal membranes, possibly through pore-forming activities or specific transport systems.
 Once in the cytoplasm, antigens are processed by the proteasome and loaded onto MHC class I molecules in the endoplasmic reticulum.

-The cDC1 subset of dendritic cells is particularly specialized for cross-presentation, expressing unique molecular machinery that facilitates this process.
+The cDC1 subset of dendritic cells is particularly specialized for cross-presentation, expressing specialized molecular machinery that facilitates this process.
 They express high levels of the transcription factor BATF3, which controls the expression of genes involved in cross-presentation.
 These cells also express specific receptors and processing enzymes that optimize their cross-presentation capability.

 Cross-presentation is regulated by the activation state of dendritic cells and the nature of the captured antigens.
 Certain adjuvants and danger signals can enhance cross-presentation, while others may inhibit it.
 The timing and context of antigen capture also influence whether cross-presentation occurs effectively.